Seien Girls' High School: Characteristics

 Seien Girls’ High School places a strong emphasis on spiritual education.
-The martial arts Dojo is not just the hall where techniques are taught, but where the spirit is strengthed.
+The martial arts Dojo is not just the hall where techniques are taught, but where the spirit is strengthened.
 Through an original program, students learn to identify right from wrong, and obtain social manners and true etiquette.

 The school, in response to the internationalization of society, conducts an Australian study tour for all senior students.
 Students learn to respect other cultures and how to coexist with other nationalities and nature.
 In preparation for this, in first year of junior high school, English language conversation classes are held by native English-speaking teachers in addition to regular classes.
 In the second year of junior high school, each class studies a different theme related to Australia.
 Also, students can apply for language training and a homestay at Seien’s sister schools, including Annie Wright in Tacoma, Washington, United States, or language training and a home stay in [England] and Australia.

 English and mathematics classes during junior high school are conducted under a system of small groups divided into each course.
 In senior year of junior high school, class composition is arranged according to academic ability.
 In senior high school, a course system has been adopted that provides various original curricula, and guidance so the students can directly get into a university after high school graduation.

-Several famous Japanese women are graduate of Seien Girls school including Japanese Supermodel Nao Kageyama.
+Several famous Japanese women are graduates of Seien Girls school including Japanese Supermodel Nao Kageyama.